BU-AdS/2D-LongRange-Ising/README.md

 routine, with Wolff cluster updates.
 The spatial extent is set by the 'Level' parameter, as in the example.sh file.
 It is the number of nodes on the outer level.
 The number of timeslices is set manually.
-One simply inputs the desired \mu^2 and \lambda parameters, and two sets of correlation function data will be produced.
-One on the temporal direction, and one purely spatial.
+We have hardcoded the model to be ferromagnetic.

 ### Local

 The local routines are straight forward.
+One simply inputs the desired
+\mu^2 and \lambda parameters, and two sets of correlation function data will be produced.
+One on the temporal direction, and one purely spatial.
+The log file will keep a running tab of all the observables.

 ### Non-local

 The non-local routines use and exact form of the Wolff algorithm as described here https://arxiv.org/abs/1401.6805 At present it is in a very slow serial form, but improvements will come.
+One uses the command line input `sigma` to adjust the strength of the long range interaction, as in the paper.

 ## Dependencies

-### EIGEN
+#### EIGEN

 In order to compile the eigensolver routines, one must have access a copy of `EGIEN`.
 Simply edit the Makefile to be your path to `EIGEN`.
 We